ketkiambekar/NJIT-capstone-project/README.md

 This project creates a Topic Classification Module for identifying topics being talked in a post message in the app.

-The project consists of 2 parts:
+The project consists of 3 parts:
 ## 1) Topic Modelling :
 Uses Latent Dirichlet Allocation (LDA) Algorithm (clustering) to detect broad topics in the in the text corpus.

+## 2) Dataset Creation :
+Labelling of Data Corpus to create a dataset for supervised Machine Learning.

-## 2) Topic Classification using Machine Learning
+## 3) Topic Classification using Machine Learning
 Uses Machine Learning (Linear SVC) to implement topic classification on the topics detected in part 1.

 ### Instructions to run.